zhanrnl/cs229-project/proposal.md

 Western Europe clustered together, and pop music from Eastern Europe was a separate cluster.
-By allowing the algorithm to formulate patterns and classes for itself, we may see some quantitative similarities between genres that in the past have only been studied qualitiatively. *k*-means seems like a good first attempt.
+By allowing the algorithm to formulate patterns and classes for itself, we may see some quantitative similarities between genres that in the past have only been studied qualitiatively.
+Algorithmically, *k*-means seems like a good first attempt.
 We've also heard things about convolutional neural nets, so maybe we'll try some of those?

 If unsupervised learning is not fruitful even after we try to compare things like Swedish and Indian music (which we presume to be very different), we might